 Caused by mutations in the beta-globin gene, beta thalassemia prevents people from producing enough beta-globin, a key hemoglobin component.
-Boston Children’s Hospital is now offering Zynteglo®, also called beti-cel, to eligible children and adults with beta thalassemia who require regular transfusions of red blood cells.
-Zynteglo®, approved by the FDA in August 2022, delivers a functioning copy of the beta-globin gene into patients’ blood stem cells.
-Most patients who received the treatment have no longer needed blood transfusions.
+Boston Children’s Hospital is now offering two FDA-approved therapies for patients with beta thalassemia who need regular transfusions of red blood cells: Zynteglo®, approved in August 2022 for children and adults, and Casgevy™, approved in January 2024 for patients aged 12 and older.
+Both treatments reduce the need for transfusions.

 The Dana-Farber/Boston Children's Cancer and Blood Disorders Center is offering the first FDA-approved CAR T-cell therapy, called KYMRIAH™, to two groups of eligible patients: